Plyncesilva/Taskset-Generator-Exercise/README.md

 **Some tasksets with known schedulability / non-schedulability are placed in the `test_examples` folder so you can better validate your RTA implementation**

+**For some test cases, provided solutions are available in the `solution` folder.
+These solutions are stored in files named solution_X.txt, where X corresponds to the name of the test case.**

 ## Configuration File Format

 The generator uses a CSV configuration file (check examples in the `config.csv`) with the following columns: